 Although there’s nothing wrong with a school having beautiful facilities, it isn’t the primary reason for choosing one over another.

-The school community can often become the default social circle for parents, and there’s nothing wrong with this.
-In fact, it can be a godsend for families who have had to relocate.
-But don’t confuse your social life with that of your child.
+Don’t confuse your social life with that of your child.
 The fact that the parents you meet at the open day are really nice doesn’t mean that the school will give your child the opportunities, the support and the education that he or she needs.
 Similarly, while a recommendation from another parent can be very persuasive (the most effective ways that schools promote themselves is through word of mouth), you should still do your due diligence.
 What works for one child does not work for all.

-Impressive open day displays
+Don’t choose based on impressive open day displays

 If every piece of student work displayed to the public is absolutely perfect, be concerned.
 It may be a sign that the focus of the school is on outcomes, rather than process.
 If only a selected group of students’ work is displayed because it will impress visitors, then you know that image is more important than celebrating the achievements of all students.
 There’s also a risk that the school promotes perfectionism.
 You want a learning environment for your child in which he feels safe enough to try, to fail, to try again and to learn from his mistakes.